mdeloof/statig/README.md

 }
 ```

-`counter` is only available in the `on` state but can also be accessed its superstates and actions.
+`counter` is only available in the `on` state but can also be accessed in its superstates and actions.

 ### Error handling